Resources

 Since hemorrhoids are often the result of difficult bowel movements, it’s imperative to ensure regular, easy bowel movements going forward.
 That means that a lot of prevention will lie in your diet, hydration, and exercise.
 Let’s take a look at these more closely:

-Eat a high-fiber diet: Fiber is the best way to ensure regular bowel movements that don’t cause strain.
+• Fiber is the best way to ensure regular bowel movements that don’t cause strain.
 It’s easy to increase this ingredient in your hemorrhoids high fiber diet by eating several servings of fruits each day.
 Apples, pears, bananas, and strawberries are all packed with fiber and easy to enjoy, especially in a morning smoothie.

-Take fiber supplements: Fiber supplements are another great way to get your daily fiber intake and keep your digestive system functioning efficiently.
+• Fiber supplements are another great way to get your daily fiber intake and keep your digestive system functioning efficiently.
 Women should aim for 20-25 grams of fiber per day, while men should shoot for around 30-38 grams.
 It’s much easier to get this amount of fiber with supplements.

-Stay hydrated: Water is crucial for ensuring a healthy digestive system and consistently easy bowel movements, and studies suggest you need at least 10-15 cups per day.
+• Water is crucial for ensuring a healthy digestive system and consistently easy bowel movements, and studies suggest you need at least 10-15 cups per day.
 Make it easier to enjoy your daily water intake with sparkling water or water infused with your favorite fruits like lemon or strawberry.

-Exercise: Exercise is an essential part of a normally functioning digestive system.
+• Exercise is an essential part of a normally functioning digestive system.
 Water-based exercises provide a low-impact option if you’re suffering from a flare-up, while daily walks either outdoors or on a treadmill are perfect for preventing future hemorrhoids.

-• Avoid sitting for long periods: Sitting for long periods can increase pressure on hemorrhoid-prone areas.
+• Sitting for long periods can increase pressure on hemorrhoid-prone areas.
 If you work at a desk or have a sedentary lifestyle, make sure you get up and move around at least once per hour, or you may cause or exacerbate hemorrhoids.

-• Go as soon as you feel the need to go: Listening to your body is essential.
+• Listening to your body is essential.
 When you feel the urge for a bowel movement, get to the toilet as soon as possible.
 Delaying bowel movements can create dryer, harder stools that are more challenging to pass.

-• Don’t strain on the toilet: Avoid sitting on the toilet for too long as this can encourage you to strain more.
+• Avoid sitting on the toilet for too long as this can encourage you to strain more.
 Internal hemorrhoids may feel like the bowels have not been completely evacuated, and you may feel the urge to strain as you push to resolve this feeling.
 It’s better to spend shorter periods on the toilet instead to avoid any pressure from excess straining.

 Doctor Butler’s is Here to Help You Leave Hemorrhoid Pain Behind